Ever thought why the tag suggestions on Facebook are so accurate?

 The Algorithm which runs DeepFace

-DeepFace tool works on face verification algorithm, structured by Artificial Intelligence (AI) techniques using neural network models.
-A Neural Network is a collection of trained neurons which perform various analyze and imitate human brain to given out the results.
+The DeepFace tool works on a face verification algorithm, structured by Artificial Intelligence (AI) techniques using neural network models.
+A Neural Network is a collection of trained neurons that perform various analyze and imitate the human brain to given out the results.
 Neural techniques try to achieve the abilities of human nerve cells, by making the machines intelligent.

 Let’s understand it better.

 Researchers scanned a wild form (low picture quality photos without any editing) of photos with large complex data like images of body parts, clothes, hairstyles, etc. daily.
 It helped this intelligent tool obtain a higher degree of accuracy.
 The tool enables facial detection on the basis of human facial features (eyebrows, Nose, Lips, etc.)

 In modern face recognition, the process completes in 4 raw steps: